 Merida is the epitome of luxury from boutique hotels, 5-star resorts, upscale delicious local restaurants, and pricy boutique clothing stores to find the latest silk beach caftan.

 It’s a small peaceful city that has not been affected by crime or the drug war.
 When you think about Mexico’s safety Merida is the epitome of safety.

 Hacienda San Jose

-Rescued from ruin and rebuilt with relaxation in mind, its 15 cream-and-terracotta coloured rooms are ideal rest-stops for expeditions to the capital city of Mérida, the ‘yellow city’ of Izamal, and ancient city and new wonder of the world, Chichen Itza.
+Rescued from ruin and rebuilt with relaxation in mind, its 15 cream-and-terracotta-colored rooms are ideal rest stops for expeditions to the capital city of Mérida, the ‘yellow city’ of Izamal, and ancient city and new wonder of the world, Chichen Itza.

 Check Prices for Hacienda San Jose in Merida, Mexico